Canada made its housing crisis. It just may manufacture its way out of it, too.

 The infinite ways to build presents infinite obstacles to affordability and speed.

-“It’s no different than buying a custom custom-made motorbike.
-You go to a custom shop, get the frame and handlebars made just the way you want, and choose every little detail for months on end, and you might pay $10080,000 for it,” he says.
+“It’s no different than buying a custom-made motorbike.
+You go to a custom shop, get the frame and handlebars made just the way you want, and choose every little detail for months on end, and you might pay $100,000 for it,” he says.
 “But you could also spend $30,000 at the BMW dealer, choose a colour and an engine, and drive away tomorrow.
 We’re doing that but for housing.”

 Productizing multi-family homes can also be more sustainable.
 As with anything in advanced manufacturing, the process is designed to eliminate waste.
 A factory creates a product with as little raw material as possible.
 And that material is increasingly mass timber.
 It can be selectively harvested, it’s easy to work with, and it can span 12-18 stories to provide a mid-rise building that can house hundreds of people.